msgtobala/My-Books/Flutter/Flutter.md

 );
 ```

-**textInputAction** is the customized action button which appears in the right corner of thekeyboard, This is basically a enum with properties like done, next, previous....etc..,
+**textInputAction** is the customized action button which appears in the right corner of the keyboard, This is basically a enum with properties like done, next, previous....etc..,

+Events

+* onFieldSubmited - Triggered when textInputAction button is clicked

 ##### Focus in TextFields